Drexel Guest Wireless Network

-- Drexel Guest network is not part of the official Drexel network, you will not have access to any service that requires the Drexel domain such as the Software Download website.
+- The Drexel Guest network is "outside" of the campus network.
+It does not provide access to any service that requires a connection from the campus network such as Drexel IT's Software Download website.

-- Guest network users will be required to authenticate each time they connect and after 8 hours of continuous use.
+- Guest network users will be required to authenticate (by providing their email address) each time they connect and after 8 hours of continuous use.

-- Bandwidth restrictions: 3mb download / 1mb upload
+- Bandwidth restriction: 3mb download / 1mb upload

 All outgoing ports are blocked except: